ukaneverin/EPL_CNN/README.md

 ... | ... | ... | ...
 556 | validation | 1 | 5120 | 2240

+Where the x and y are the coordinates of the top left vertex of tiles.

 Use the following command to run:

 `python example_run.py --stage $stage$`